 And so if people feel that God has called them to something and you have trepidation, you need to get a blessing from someone.
 And if it can't be your parents, find somebody else, because I cannot tell you how that released me and freed me to go and do the work I did.
 And I feel like it's this thing in the Bible that we've forgotten about.
 And for me, it ended up being really critical and profound to go with a blessing.

-Ms. Tippett: Thank you, Nadia Bolz-Weber.
+MS. TIPPETT: Thank you, Nadia Bolz-Weber.
 Thank you all for coming.

-Male singer: All right.
+AUDIENCE MEMBER 4: All right.
 Everybody.
 "Amazing Grace, how sweet the sound, that saved a wretch like me.
 I once was lost …"

 MS. TIPPETT: On Being is Trent Gilliss, Chris Heagle, Lily Percy, Mariah Helgeson, Chris Jones, David Schimke, and Bekah Johnson.

 This week we’d also like to thank Russ Jennings, Jeff Clark, Russ “Rooster” Ware, Angel Huertas, Julio Marin, Aaron Marez, Gareth Higgins, Rick Meredith, Brian Ammons and all of the people at the Wild Goose festival.